 3. Who can use this service?

-b. you have a current Johnson & Wales Univ.
-Library barcode;
+b.
+You have a current Johnson & Wales University Library barcode;

 c. and you do not have overdue books or outstanding library fines.

 Books and articles may take two to three weeks to arrive.

 Articles may take less time and will be sent via email.

 PLEASE NOTE: Some articles come with an expiration date.
 To avoid losing your article, please download it as soon as it arrives.

 Any fees charged by the lending library will be passed on to the borrower.